CzaxStudio/Panther-The-language-for-cybersecurity/README.md

 Password Intelligence

-Built in Go, Panther compiles to native machine code and delivers 5–10x faster execution than equivalent Python scripts.
+Built in Go, Panther scripts are executed by a native Go runtime and delivers faster execution.

 No pip installs.
 No dependency hell.
 Just one executable.